-If style is the last thing on your mind when you are deciding which blue light blocking glasses to go with, then this is your pair.
+If the style is the last thing on your mind when you are deciding which blue light blocking glasses to go with, then this is your pair.
 This is the pair that is often used in labs and has been used in some studies.
 When I look at them I immediately think of safety glasses, but for a pair of glasses that absorbs 98% of blue light and cost around $10, it’s not too bad.

 If style is more important to you then take a look at these high-quality Gunnar frames.
 As I mentioned above, Gunnar has been in this business for a while, and their patented technology is one of the best in the market today.
 These lenses filter out 65% of harmful blue light from digital devices and will help reduce the risk of long-term damage to your eyes from blue light.
 Gunnar tends to pay attention to every detail when they make their glasses, giving them wide lenses to give you a nice unobstructed view and protection.

 This is another stylish and simple frame by Gunnar that can provide you with protection from blue light, and still match with every outfit in your closet.
 This is the perfect accessory to your digital lifestyle and is fitted with Gunnar’s patented technology to give you optimum protection against blue light.

 Cyxus Blue Light Filter Glasses